R3Conclave/conclave-core-sdk/docs/docs/writing-hello-world.md

 ### Native

 Testing the enclave natively is relatively straightforward: the enclave needs to be loaded with `EnclaveHost.load`.
 By default this will run the tests in a simulated environment and will require the Linux OS.
-Native tests are ideal for integration testing.
+However, if you configure your tests to depend on a mock mode enclave instead of simulation, debug or release then you can run the tests on a non-Linux OS.
+Native tests on real SGX hardware are ideal for integration testing.

 ```java
 @EnabledOnOs(OS.LINUX)